 For version 3.3.9 or above, all Docentric DLL files are merged into single one named Docentric.AX.dll.
 This DLL should be added to TFS.

 Clean installation: Add DLLs to TFS for 3.3.8 or below

 For version 3.3.8 or below, the Docentric AX model contains three DLLs that should be added to TFS:

 Upgrade installation: Commit changes to TFS

-After you replace Docentric AX models, the model folders and descriptor files will be automatically updated.
+After you replace (upgrade) the Docentric AX models with scripts or manually, the model folders and descriptor files will be automatically updated.
 New files will be added and old ones removed, except Docentric DLL files in the bin folder of the DocentricAX package, where the old files remain.